OpenSLO/OpenSLO/README.md

 #### Service

 A Service is a high-level grouping of SLO.
-It has to be defined before creating SLO to be able to refer to it in SLO's `spec.service`.
+It may be defined before creating SLO to be able to refer to it in SLO's `spec.service`.
 Multiple SLOs can refer to the same Service.

 ```yaml